 Let’s look at some real-world examples from customers.

 Here is VDI in AWS shared by Curt Hapner (CIO, Altenloh Brinck & Co.).
-63% of read traffic is being offloaded from underlying storage and 33% of write I/O operations.
+63% of read traffic and 33% of write I/O operations are being offloaded from underlying storage.
 He was getting sluggish VDI performance, so he bumped up memory slightly on all instances to get more power from our software and the sluggishness disappeared.

 Here is an Epicor ERP with SQL backend in AWS from Altenloh Brinck & Co.
 39% of reads are being eliminated along with 44% of writes to boost the performance and efficiency of their most mission critical system.

 Here’s from one of the largest federal branches in Washington running Windows servers on an all-flash Nutanix.
-45% of reads are being offloaded and 38% of write traffic.
+45% of reads and 38% of write traffic are being offloaded.

 Here is a spreadsheet compilation of different systems from one of the largest hospitality and event companies in Europe who run their workloads in Azure.
 The extraction of the dashboard data into the CSV shows not just the percentage of read and write traffic offloaded from storage but how much I/O capacity our software is handing back to their Azure instances.

-To illustrate we use the software here at Condusiv on our own systems, this dashboard screenshot is from our own Chief Architect (Rick Cadruvi), who uses Diskeeper on his SSD-powered PC.
-You can see him share his own production data in the recent “live demo” webinar on V-locity 7.0 –
+To illustrate we use the software here at Condusiv on our own systems, this dashboard screenshot is from our own Chief Architect (Rick Cadruvi), who uses DymaxIO on his SSD-powered PC.

-As you can see, 50% of reads are offloaded from his local SSD while 42% of writes operations have been saved by displacing small, fractured files with large, clean contiguous files.
-Not only is that extending the life of his SSD by reducing write amplification, but he has saved over 6 days of I/O time in the last month.
+As you can see, 36% of reads are offloaded from his local SSD while 33% of write operations have been saved by displacing small, fractured files with large, clean contiguous files.
+Not only is that extending the life of his SSD by reducing write amplification, but he has saved over 8 days of I/O time in the last several months.

-Finally, regarding all-flash SAN storage systems, the full data is in this case study with the University of Illinois who used Condusiv I/O reduction software to more than double the performance of SQL and Oracle sitting on their all-flash arrays:
+Finally, regarding all-flash SAN storage systems, the full data is in this case study with the University of Illinois who used Condusiv I/O performance acceleration software to more than double the performance of SQL and Oracle sitting on their all-flash arrays.

-For a free trial, visit .
 For best results, bump up memory on key systems if you can and make sure to install the software on all the VMs on the same host.
-If you have more than 10 VMs, you may want to for SE assistance in spinning up our centralized management console to push everything at once – a 20-min exercise and no reboot required.
+If you have more than 10 VMs, you may want to Contact Us for SE assistance in spinning up our centralized management console to push everything at once – a 20-min exercise with no reboot required.

-Please visit for more than 20 case studies on how our I/O reduction software doubled the performance of mission critical applications like MS-SQL for customers of various environments.
+See for more than 20 case studies on how our I/O performance acceleration software doubled the performance of mission critical applications like MS-SQL for customers of various environments.